danielenapo/AI_unibo/Obsidian Uni/Machine Learning/Unsupervised learning/Clustering/Clustering evaluation.md

 ## **COHESION**
 proximity of objects in same cluster should be high Given by the sum of proximities ([[Distance methods#Similarity/Dissimilarity and Proximity]]) between the elements of the cluster and the geometric center, which can be:
-- **CENTROID** -> average of the cordinate of all cluster points (not a dataset element itself)
+- **CENTROID** -> average of the coordinate of all cluster points (not a dataset element itself)
 - **MEDOID** -> dataset element whose average dissimilarity with every other cluster point is minimal

 ## **SEPARATION BETWEEN CLUSTERS**
 different clusters needs to be far from each other, there are different ways to measure
-- distance between nearest object in the two clusters
+- distance between nearest objects in the two clusters
-- distance between most distance objects in the two clusters
+- distance between most distant objects in the two clusters
 - distance between [[Clustering#Centroid]]s of the two cluster (or medoids)
 	![[Pasted image 20230124163048.png]]
 **Sum of Squares Beween Clusters (SSB)**